Central limit theorems describing isolation by distance under various forms of power-law dispersal: Introduction

 \section{Introduction}

-\paragraph{Probability of identity by descent} In most natural populations, individuals are unable to cover the complete species' range with offspring and several generations are necessary to bridge large spatial distances.
-Consequently, in the presence of neutral mutation, individuals further apart in space carry, on average, more different genetic information; an effect which is known as \textit{isolation by distance}.
-In \textit{infinitely-many-alleles models}, individuals are assumed to be of specific types (for example the genetic information at a specific locus) and mutation events create new types never seen before in the population.
-Under this assumption relatedness of individuals can be measured by the \textit{probability of identity by descent} $F(x)$ that is the probability that two individuals sampled from two locations at separation $x$ are of the same type because no mutation occured since their most recent common ancestor.
-Historically, the displacement distance between offspring and parents is assumed to be of finite variance.
+\paragraph{Probability of identity by descent} In most natural settings, the physical expansion of the population is too broad to be visited by a single individual during its lifetime and several generations are necessary to bridge large spatial distances.
+Consequently, in the presence of neutral mutations, individuals further apart in space carry, on average, more different genetic information; an effect which is known as \textit{isolation by distance}.
+In \textit{infinitely-many-alleles models}, mutations are deemed unlikely to affect the same nucleotide twice, such that mutation events create new types never seen before in the population.
+Under this assumption, relatedness of individuals can be measured by the \textit{probability of identity by descent} $F(x)$, that is, the probability that two individuals sampled from two locations at separation $x$ are of the same type because no mutation occured since their most recent common ancestor.
+Historically, the displacement distance between offspring and parents has been assumed to be of finite variance.
 Wright and Mal\'ecot (\parencite{Wright}, \parencite{Malecot}) were the first to observe that if $ G_t $ is a Gaussian transition kernel associated with Brownian motion, $ F(x) $ is approximately given by the \textit{Wright-Mal\'ecot formula} (ignoring model specific parameters)

+where $\mu > 0$ is the rate at which neutral mutations arise in a given \textit{ancestral lineage or line of descent}.
+An ancestral lineage refers to the sequence of ancestors of an individual sampled from a population.
+As we consider spatial processes we effectively refer to the spatial random walk described by the positions of the ancestors as an ancestral lineage.
+If individuals in the population mutate at a certain rate $\mu$, with the same rate we see mutation along the ancestral lines in reversed time.